HomeBlogUnusual Options Activity Scanner: What Actually Matters Beyond Volume

 • far OTM

-Those tags are useful because they tell you why the line ranked well.
-A serious scanner should not just output a number.
+Those tags tell you why the line ranked well.
+A serious scanner needs more than a number.
 It should explain what kind of unusualness it thinks it found.

 There is one limitation worth stating directly.
 A chain snapshot cannot fully tell you whether the flow was aggressive.